How much does FEMA spend on disaster response in the US?

 Individual and housing assistance, and hazard mitigation funding are typically made available first, within a month or two of the declaration.
 Public assistance funding is finalized on a longer timeline, closer to ~12 months after the declaration.

-Public assistance is the largest share of FEMA aid.
+Individual and households is the largest share of FEMA aid.

-Obligated aid by category, 1998–2025
+Obligated aid by category, 1998–July 2026, adjusted to 2026 dollars

-What are the costliest disasters?
+What have been the costliest disasters?

 Four disasters have received over $20 billion each in disaster aid.